Dining Out with Your Dog: 15 Etiquette Tips to Always Follow

 Time it right

 “Go when the restaurant is less busy and you and your dog are more likely to have a relaxed, enjoyable experience,” Dr. Wooten says.
 Also be sure to limit the amount of time you spend sitting.
 Just like with human toddlers, you want to leave before your dog gets bored, tired, or needs to go potty.
 Wish you could take your pup (almost) everywhere?
-You’ll have a lot more luck if you live in or are visiting one of these friendliest cities for dogs in the United States.

 - Sarah Wooten, DVM, CVJ, a veterinarian expert at Pumpkin Pet Insurance